Jeimer Candelario Preview, Player Props: Cubs vs. Pirates

-On Saturday, Jeimer Candelario (hitting .188 in his past 10 games) and the Chicago Cubs face the Pittsburgh Pirates, whose starting pitcher will be Colin Selby.
-First pitch is at 7:15 PM ET.
+The Chicago Cubs, including Jeimer Candelario (.263 on-base percentage in past 10 games, 86 points below season-long percentage), take on starting pitcher Bailey Falter and the Pittsburgh Pirates at PNC Park, Sunday at 1:35 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Pirates.
+In his previous game he had a one-hit showing (1-for-5) against the Pirates.

 Jeimer Candelario Game Info & Props vs. the Pirates